-Core You must take this Must pass this module.
-No failure can be permitted. module Compulsory You must take this There might be limited opportunities to continue on the module course/be eligible for the degree if you fail it.
-Optional You can choose There might be limited opportunities to continue on the • which module to course/be eligible for the degree if you fail it. study
+Core You must take this module Must pass this module.
+No failure can be permitted.
+Compulsory You must take this module There might be limited opportunities to continue on the course/be eligible for the degree if you fail it.
+Optional You can choose which module to study There might be limited opportunities to continue on the course/be eligible for the degree if you fail it.